 WINDFALL was named a semi-finalist for the 2013 Horatio Nelson Fiction Prize.

 A book about straddling childhood and adulthood, straddling a fading industrial home town and the information-economy world of our attenuated aspirations, straddling the love for a friend and the urge toward self preservation, Another Broken Wizard is a portrait of Worcester, Massachusetts—its place in the 21st century and its past.

 It’s a hell of an assignment: Five months on a New Mexico desert compound to cover the next Jonestown.
 For one reporter, it could be a career-maker.
 But when a cult member close to him kills herself, he decides to run for it, and begins a dark and comic journey through sex, drugs, cults, suicide, the end of the world, and what comes after it.
 It’s all in The Last Bad Job—a book the late Norman Mailer touted as showing “something that very few writers have; a species of inner talent that owes very little to other people.”

-What Smiled at Him is the story of childhood friends Lynn and Marv with Caroline, the longtime object of their desires.
+What Smiled at Him is the story of childhood friends Lynn and Marv.
+One night, far from home, they reconnect with Caroline, the longtime object of their desires.
 When Caroline is charged with murdering her husband and son, the murder pursues the friends through their searches for love, stabs at success and self-destructive lapses, in an unorthodox, contemporary mystery.

 To contact Colin, please use the form below.